Wannier Functions Dually Localized in Space and Energy: Theory

-In this form it appears the gradient at each \mbk-point depends on every other \mbk-point, which would indicate $N_k^2$ scaling with the number of \mbk-points.
-However, we can sum the matrix $C^{(\bk,\bq)}$ over the Brillouin zone, removing the dependence on \bq$\,$ prior to evaluating the gradient.
+In this form, it appears the gradient $\bk$-point depends on every other $\bk$-point in the Brillouin zone.
+However, we can sum $C^{(\bk,\bk')}$ over $\bk'$ prior to evaluating the gradient.
 Thus

-where $E_m = \bra{w_m^{\bZ}} \tilde{h} \ket{w_m^{\bZ}} $ is the average energy of a Wannier function.
-In essence, these terms penalize the mixing of Bloch orbitals proportionally to the difference in average energy of the Wannier functions they are used to construct.
-This also means the computational cost of constructing an element of $d\Xi_{\text{AS}}/dW^{\bk}$ is independent of $N_k$.
+Thus, $\Xi$ essentially penalizes mixing of each pair of Bloch orbitals in proportion to the difference in average energy between the Wannier functions they are used to construct.
+Eq.~\eqref{eqn:dxi} also makes clear that the computational cost of computing $d\Xi_{\text{AS}}/dW^{\bk}$ is independent of $N_k$, so the overall cost of energy localization is linear in $N_k$.